yumeng5/doc-class/README.md

 * A text corpus to be classified.
 It needs to be named as ```text.txt``` where each line is one document.
 * Class names.
 You need to provide class names of each class in ```classes.txt``` where each line is one class name.
 (Note: You need to make sure all the class names appear in the corpus.)
 * (Optional) Ground truth labels.
 You can choose to provide ground-truth labels of all the documents to evaluate the performance/tune parameters.
 The ground truth labels are for evaluation purpose only and will **not** be used by the algorithm during training.
-You need to provide ground truth labels as class label ids in ```truth.txt```.
+Ground truth labels should be provided as class label ids in ```truth.txt```.
 (Note: class label ids start from ```0```, and the order should be consistent with the class name order in ```classes.txt```.)

 Examples are given under ```./agnews/``` and ```./yelp/```.